| Safe Haskell | None |

 workers can then communicate with the head node via the usual

---- effectively, we keep a connection open
+machinery of hyperion --- effectively, we keep a connection open

-to each node so that we no longer have to use ssh
+to each node so that we no longer have to use ssh.

 runCmdLocalAsync :: (String, [String]) -> IO () Source #